wc-donation/wc-donation-platform/readme.txt

 = 1.3.0 =
 new: leaderboard shortcode
-fix: compatibility with newest version of PDF Invoices & Packing Slips for WooCommerce
+fix: compatibility with newest version of PDF Invoices & Packing Slips for WooCommerce, thanks to @kprovance #40

 = 1.2.10 2023-05-30 =
 new: Add progress bar style 4 (with percentage)